 Russia's Quantum Leap: First 50-Qubit Computer Revealed!
-Is It the Future? - YaNoticias
+Is It the Future? - YANoticias

 ### Introduction to Quantum Computing Innovations

 Recently, Russia has announced the introduction of its first 50-qubit quantum computer prototype, marking a significant milestone in its pursuit of leadership in quantum technologies.
-Backed by a substantial government investment of approximately $790 million, this project is a collaborative effort between Lomonosov Moscow State University and the Russian Quantum Center, aiming to bolster advancements in the field.
+Backed by a substantial government investment of approximately £790 million, this project is a collaborative effort between Lomonosov Moscow State University and the Russian Quantum Centre, aiming to bolster advancements in the field.

 ### Key Features of the 50-Qubit Prototype